osbale/simple-shop/README.md

 ### Description

-This was a quick 2hrs react crash course with introducement of Hooks, Routing, Axios and TailwindsCSS.
+This was a quick 2hrs react crash course with introducement to Hooks, Routing, Axios and TailwindsCSS.
 Tutorial was made by "Quentin Watt Tutorials", link: https://www.youtube.com/watch?v=mACw_G-okPE&t=1s&ab_channel=QuentinWattTutorials